voidabhi/pq/README.md

 # PQ

-A python script for fetching data from `google spreadsheet` and sending 'push notifications'
+A python script for fetching data from `google spreadsheet` and sending `push notifications`

 # Developed By